 Balancing power dynamics requires reimagining our relationships with one another.
 Instead of relationships of exclusion and oppression, we practice relationships of inclusion and belonging.
-As discussed earlier, the key elements of what it means to feel a sense of belonging are: present, invited, welcomed, known, accepted, supported, heard, befriended, needed, and loved (Carter, 2021).
-Dr. Erik Carter expresses what belonging feels like in this manner:
+As discussed earlier, the key elements of what it means to feel a sense of belonging are: present, invited, welcomed, known, accepted, supported, heard, befriended, needed, and loved.14 Dr. Erik Carter expresses what belonging feels like in this manner:

-I think it means fundamentally we come to see each other in different ways.
+"I think it means fundamentally we come to see each other in different ways.
 Not as the ins and the outs, not as the members and the strangers, the labelers and the ones who are labeled, but as a single community, diverse, each of inestimable worth, but equal.
 Or on another level, I think it means we do much more than just share space, we actually share lives.
 We enter into relationships with one another.
 We're not just co-located but we remain involved in each other's lives the other six days of the week after the [convening].
 There's an important difference between inclusion and belonging.
+It's the difference between being present and having a real presence.
 It's the difference between making room for someone when they arrive and missing them when they fail to arrive.
-It's the difference between welcoming someone's presence and actually aching for their absence.
-(Carter, 2019)
+It's the difference between welcoming someone's presence and actually aching for their absence." -Carter, 201938